-Teaching under the close supervision of the course instructor for two semesters; weekly group meetings with the instructor, individual consultations, and reports throughout the teaching period.
+Explore the purposes and significance of teaching, teacher identity, student perceptions, and working as a Teaching Assistant.
+Examine critical pedagogy such as cultural, disability, and classroom interventions.
+Identify your emerging "Teaching Philosophy".
 Three lecture hours a week for one semester.
 Offered on the credit/no credit basis only.
 Prerequisite: Graduate standing.